-When your reader or view is particularly observant and notices the small details in your story, you can reward them by making those small details pay off later in a way that is really satisfying.
+When your reader or view is particularly observant they will notice the small details in your story.
+You can reward them by making those small details pay off later in a way that is really satisfying.
 It takes time and effort, but it’s worth it.

-Taking the time to reward your audience in this way it’s a way of showing them that you respect them, because you value your audience and you want to put the effort into making the story as satisfying as possible for them.
+Taking the time to reward your audience in this way it’s a way of showing them that you respect them.
+You want to put the effort into making the story as satisfying as possible for them.
 It demonstrates that you are putting in time and attention to that story, designing it for their pleasure.

-This little beat isn’t super important to the plot, they could have either gone and bought one or just used the one Giles happens to own without that moment being harked back to, but by referencing it they are acknowledging to the audience that the know they remember, and that it matters that they remember.
-It also accomplishes a joke in a serious and painful story, because Giles has always been the one with all the magic and knowledge, but is revealed to actually do the same as the fakes, which is funny.
+This little beat isn’t super important to the plot, they could have either gone and bought one or just used the one Giles happens to own without that moment being harked back to.
+But by referencing it they are acknowledging to the audience that the know they remember, and that it matters that they remember.
+It also accomplishes a joke in a serious and painful story.
+Giles has always been the one with all the magic and knowledge, but is revealed to actually do the same as the fakes, which is funny.

 If you don’t notice the joke, or don’t remember the conversation Jenny had had in an earlier episode, it wouldn’t ruin your experience of the story, and everything would still make sense.
 It is just taking the time to make those people who have remembered have a better time.

-Ultimately, making your story extra satisfying is worth taking the time for, and acknowledging your audience and respecting them by making the effort is how to win over a loyal fanbase.
+Ultimately, making your story extra satisfying is worth taking the time for.
+Acknowledging your audience and respecting them by making the effort is how to win over a loyal fanbase.
 You love your readers or your viewers, so respect them by trying as hard as you can to make it an enjoyable experience.